instrumentisto/rust-incubator/3_ecosystem/3_7_rand_crypto/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - What is the main trade-off of generating random numbers?
 How is it applied in practice?
 - What is symmetric cryptography?
 What is asymmetric cryptography?
-Which befits does each one have?
+Which benefits does each one have?
 - What is signing in asymmetric cryptography?
 What is encryption in asymmetric cryptography?
 How do they work given the same private and public keys?
 - What is hash function?
 What is password hashing?
 Why is it not enough to use just a raw hash function for password hashing?
 - What is constant-time comparison?
 When and why it should be used?